AaronWatters/H5Gizmos/doc/Tutorials/README.md

 </a>
 </h2>

-The `hello3.py` is similar to "hello2" the visual components are organized into a grid using a composite `Stack` component, and some random styling is added.
+The `hello3.py` is similar to "hello2" but the visual components are organized into a grid using a composite `Stack` component, and some random styling is added.